mrsideshowjack/cup-shop/README.md

 ### VM

-Just clone this repo and run the start bash script to install the dependencies, and build the `dist/`
+Just clone this repo and run the start bash script to install the dependencies, and build to the `dist/` build directory where the web app is served on the production VM

 ```bash
 sh start.sh